3. Build an MCP Server¶

 The safe namespace¶

-The core idea is a whitelist of names available inside parsed expressions.
+The core idea is an allowlist of names available inside parsed expressions.

 Anything not in this dict -- eval, __import__, file I/O -- is inaccessible: